 The membership and attendance during Rev. Dr. Hulsing’s tenure has fluctuated between a high of around 60 to a low of 25.
 Presently (2016), it remains fairly steady at approximately 35.
 Membership has fallen due to many deaths over the decade and a half and risen because of new arrivals who are LGBTQ or their allies.
 Also, under Rev. Hulsing’s direction, the church has acquired a substantial gift through the will of a deceased “friend” of the church, several fundings through grants, and a substantial loan (which has recently been paid off) in order to install new windows throughout the building.

 The building, being built in 1925-26, is difficult to maintain, but the small congregation remains determined to keep the doors opened.
 Rev. Hulsing has also facilitated the church becoming a polling place for Erie County elections, a meeting place for four Alcoholics Anonymous groups, use of the gymnasium by young men who gather for basketball, and a quilters’ group.
-Fundraisers such as the annual chicken barbecue and theme basket raffle and bake sales, plus a yearly rummage sale also help.
+The congregation itself has added Self-Care programs as part of their Wellness mission.
+Free Chair Yoga and Arthritis Exercise programs as well as other addiction support groups, plus regular Narcan training are provided at Good Shepherd.
+Fundraisers such as the annual barbecue and theme basket raffle and bake sales, plus a yearly rummage sale also help.
+Good Shepherd also hosts the South Buffalo Community Table for all those in need of a hot meal, Sundays - Thursdays.

 As Good Shepherd continues to move forward, the hope is that the church is able to continue to meet its lasting purpose to extend the life-changing power of Jesus Christ to ALL people through prayer, teaching, fellowship, and mission.
 We, therefore, invite ALL people, of every race, gender, cultural background, socioeconomic status, mental or physical ability, marital status, gender identity or orientation into fellowship and service in Christ’s name.